 Debt To Income Ratio Required For Mortgage Depends On Loan Program

-This BLOG On Debt To Income Ratio Required For Mortgage
+This Article Is About Debt To Income Ratio Required For Mortgage

 Debt To Income Ratios Are More Important Than Credit Scores

 The number one reason why borrowers get last-minute loan denials or stress during the mortgage process is that they were not properly qualified by their loan officers.
 Loan officers need to thoroughly qualify mortgage applicants prior to issuing a pre-approval letter.
 Loan officers should thoroughly review borrowers’ credit reports.
 The mortgage loan originator should carefully look at the overall credit payment history.
 They should see if there are any credit disputes.
 Check to see if all credit items are correct with no errors.
 Double-check recorded date of foreclosures, deed in lieu, short sale.
 Make sure that there are no late payments after bankruptcy and/or foreclosures.

 One of the main reasons why borrowers with high credit scores and high income get denied for a mortgage is because their debt-to-income ratios is too high.
 Make sure that the lender the loan officer works for does not have any overlays on debt to income ratios.

 Front End Debt To Income Ratio Required For Mortgage

 Lenders are concerned not only with credit profile but also with the housing expense and overall monthly expenses compared to the gross monthly income.
 This is called Debt To Income Ratio Required For Mortgage.
 There are two types of debt to income ratios.
 The first is the housing Debt To Income Ratio Required For Mortgage.
 DTI is calculated by taking the monthly housing expenses divided by the borrower’s monthly gross income.

 For example, let’s take a case scenario: